sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 I did run into some technical limitations when configuring and executing these tests.
 Here are the main issues and how I overcame them:

- 1) **Bandwidth Limitations:** As noted above, my home internet was not sufficient to support the load test.
+ 1) **Bandwidth Limitations:** My home internet was not sufficient to support the load test.
 Moving to a GCP virtual machine with sufficient bandwidth (Measured @ 900+ Mbps) as the test client running k6 solved this.
-For the later tests in the cached configuration this was actually still the limiting factor.
+For the later tests in the cached configuration this was actually still started to be a limiting factor.

  2) **Memory Limitations:** After moving from my laptop to an n1-standard-1 instance as the testing client, the more demanding tests caused k6 to run out of memory (`fatal error: runtime: out of memory`).
 Moving to an n1-standard-8 (30GB memory) solved this.

  3) **Unix Resource Limits:** Because each request group makes multiple HTTP requests, the final test with 1600 target virtual users surpasses the [default maximum number of open files](https://k6.io/docs/misc/fine-tuning-os#user-resource-limits) allowed by the OS for a single process to managed at once.
-Testing on two VMs in parallel solved this (and allowed me add the "Distributed" D to the title of this article 🤓...), but increasing the limit with `ulimit -n <NEW_LARGER_LIMIT>` is the approach I ended up using.
+Testing on multiple VMs in parallel solved this (and allowed me add the "Distributed" D to the title of this article 🤓...), but increasing the open file limit with `ulimit -n <NEW_LARGER_LIMIT>` is the approach I ended up using.

 ## (Aside) Total Costs